Epic Hot Tubs | Outdoor Products Store

 High pH and Alkalinity

 Your alkalinity levels measure a variety of substances in your water like carbonates, bicarbonates, and hydroxides.
 When alkalinity is properly balanced, your sanitizer will be most effective at fighting off bacteria and cloudiness.
 As they get high, you’ll notice things getting cloudy.
-Using a simple water test strip can help you determine your alkalinity level.
+Using a simple test strip can help you determine your alkalinity level.
 It should be between 80-120 parts per million.
 If it’s any higher, you’ll need to take action.

 When it comes to your water’s pH, you want the level to be between 7.2-7.8.
 When the levels are between these two numbers, your water is in good shape.
 If it creeps up, you may notice cloudy water that can also irritate eyes and skin and make your chlorine less efficient.